TritonDataCenter/rfd/rfd/0036/README.md

-### CloudFormation, Terraform, and other deployment tools
+### CloudFormation, Terraform, and other templated deployment tools

 AWS' [CloudFormation](https://aws.amazon.com/cloudformation/) is the first-class solution for deploying or provisioning a set of resources on AWS.
 CloudFormation templates can specify VPC details, IAM policies, load balancer configuration, auto scaling groups, and many other AWS resources.
 [CoreOS is just one example](https://coreos.com/kubernetes/docs/latest/kubernetes-on-aws.html) of vendors using CloudFormation to make installation of software on AWS easier.
 CloudFormation can make it easy to provision a set of resources, but it does nothing to improve management after provisioning.
 The specific implementation is also often criticized, especially by those using other cloud provisioning tools, like [Hashicorp's Terraform](https://www.terraform.io/).
 Despite these inadequacies, the ease of use cloud users enjoy by being able to paste a deployment template (a manifest, as described elsewhere in this document), click a button, and provision a large set of resources is unmatched by alternatives.